pods

 with calipers.

-edges across the board (deck and bottom) and measure the gap.
+straight edges across the board (deck and bottom) and measure

-edge down centre line and measure the gap at nose and tail
+straight edge down centre line and measure the gap at nose and

 Dimensions